 This topic will guide the learner through the treatment decision making process that is preceded before the actual treatment begins.
 It is incorporated with the Module 1 whereas the student will firstly be reminded of the factors underpinning the treatment intent, followed by the different patient cases and treatment options suitable to them including the knowledge of hereditary breast cancer.
 Also, the learner will gain knowledge of the importance and role of multidisciplinary team decision making.
-After completing the learning material and additional reading, the student is expected to take the exam.

 Learning outcome: To demonstrate advanced knowledge of the principles underpinning the definitive diagnosis (laboratory tests, diagnostic imaging) of breast cancer, treatment intent and treatment methods most appropriate for the breast cancer type as well as to argument the need of multidisciplinary team decision making.